huanshankeji/compose-multiplatform-material/README.md

 ## About Kobweb Silk

-The Kotlin/JS (Compose HTML) portion of this project depends on [Kobweb Silk](https://github.com/varabyte/kobweb?tab=readme-ov-file#silk) which is a UI layer built upon Compose HTML that provides `Modifier` APIs (type-safe CSS API wrappers) and layouts.
+The Kotlin/JS (Compose HTML) portion of this project depends on [Kobweb Compose](https://github.com/varabyte/kobweb/blob/main/frontend/kobweb-compose/README.md) of [Kobweb Silk](https://github.com/varabyte/kobweb?tab=readme-ov-file#silk) which is a UI layer built upon Compose HTML that provides `Modifier` APIs (type-safe CSS API wrappers) and layouts.
 Here is a list of topics in their README.md that should be helpful when you use this library in Compose HTML:

 1. [Silk](https://github.com/varabyte/kobweb?tab=readme-ov-file#silk)
    1. [Modifier](https://github.com/varabyte/kobweb?tab=readme-ov-file#modifier)